8 things you should know when separating

-In this article we help myth bust a few of the common misconceptions that come from getting advice on Facebook or Joe Bloggs down the road.
+In this article, we help dispel eight of the common misconceptions that come from getting advice on social media or Joe Bloggs down the road.

 A lot of people seem to think that divorce and property orders should go hand in hand.
 Or that you need to be divorced before you can get property orders.
 Although as Family Lawyers we think it is best to wrap everything up at once, you don’t need to be divorced in order to get property orders.